 - Electronic equipment housing

 As materials decompose they release VOCs and odors.
 So low VOC and low odor are one of the indicators that a material has high weather resistance.
 Furthermore, materials with low VOCs and low odors are desirable for use in the automotive (interior parts), medical and adhesive industries.
 No odor is detected when QSBC is heated at 170°C for 30 minutes.
 No VOC components are detectable either.
-In comparison, conventional SIS, polyurethane and polyolefin begin to decompose and generator VOCs and odors during the same test, as illustrated in Figure 4.
+In comparison, conventional SIS, polyurethane and polyolefin begin to decompose and generator VOCs and odors during the same test, as illustrated below.